EricSpencer00/GluCoPilot/GluCoPilot/README.md

 The app communicates with the GluCoPilot backend API for:
 - User authentication and management
-- Glucose data storage and retrieval
+- Glucose and health data storage and retrieval (via HealthKit)
 - Health data synchronization
 - AI insight generation
 - Data analytics and pattern recognition